 Offering “affordable, reliable, high-speed broadband to every American” is what the White House has promised as a solution to solving the digital divide.

-In the coming years, this could mean you will be eligible to receive long-term help with your internet bill, more low-income plan options to pick from and new or improved service in your rural community.
+This means many people will be eligible to receive long-term help with their internet bill, have more low-income plan options to pick from and get improved service in rural communities.

 What’s in the bill?

 Broadband is a relatively small slice of the infrastructure bill — just 5% of the total $1.2 trillion proposed — but it would still be the largest ever federal investment in broadband infrastructure.
 The broadband funding is roughly split into two areas: access and affordability.
 Every state will get $100 million right off the bat — $5 billion total — but how that’s used will depend on the state’s specific needs.

 “In a state like Rhode Island, where I’m from, there’s no ‘rural Rhode Island.’
 So — you know, it’s a city — it’s an urban place.
 So, the needs in a place like Rhode Island will be more around affordability, inner-city access,” said Raimondo.

 The other $60 billion in the bill will be spent federally.
 This money will be doled out by the National Telecommunications and Information Administration (NTIA) within the Department of Commerce.